 Melbourne has become a hub of sport, style, and culture.
 It has the coziness of a small town set in a modern metropolis.
-According to the Economist Intelligence Unit’s Global Liveability Ranking, Melbourne was ranked number one most liveable city in the world—sixth year in a row.
-It’s no wonder so many travel to Melbourne to not only see its wonders, but to also live among them.
-From scenic drives, thriving art scene, hipster bars and cafes, unique shops and award-winning restaurants, the city if full of hidden gems waiting to be discovered.
+According to the Economist Intelligence Unit’s Global Liveability Ranking, Melbourne was ranked number one most livable city in the world—the sixth year in a row.
+It’s no wonder so many travel to Melbourne to not only see its wonders but to also live among them.
+From scenic drives, thriving art scene, hipster bars and cafes, unique shops and award-winning restaurants, the city is full of hidden gems waiting to be discovered.
 So for those of you who are ready to take on this magnificent city, here are our favorite hot spots you cannot miss the next time you’re in town.

 (Image source: Eat Play Love Travel)

 If you’re looking to get away from the typical indoor shopping scene like Melbourne Central, then we recommend checking out South Yarra.
 This area used to be the shopping center district before skyscrapers took over in other parts of the city.
 Nonetheless, in South Yarra, you can find a multitude of trendy yet classic shops located on Toorak Road and Chapel Street.
 If you’re a sucker for 1960’s and 1970’s vintage items, then the shops on Greville Street is where you need to be.